d3b-center/OMPARE/README.rst

 2. Create project folder using the convention *OMPARE/data/subjectID*.
 3. Dump all downloaded data under the project folder.
 4. Run *create_project.R* script to create and organize project folder.
 This script will also create intermediate folders like *ImmuneScores* and output folders like *Reports* for .html reports and *Summary* for excel summary.
-5. Currently, *patient_report.txt* has to be created manually.
+5. *patient_report.txt* can either be created manually or using the *create_clinfile.R* script.

 .. code-block:: bash

-	# Run script
+	# Run script to organize files into corresponding folders
+	# this just needs one argument: path to project directory

 	Rscript create_project.R data/PNOC008-08/

+	# Run script to create clinical file
+	# -s is the env variable PNOC008_MANIFEST which is the link to the manifest on google sheets
+	# -p parameter should match the subjectID in the manifest so check that before running
+	# -d is the path to project directory

+	Rscript create_clinfile.R -s $PNOC008_MANIFEST -p PNOC008-8 -d data/PNOC008-08

 **Output files:**

-The above script should create a folder structure as shown below:
+The above scripts should create a folder structure as shown below:

 .. code-block:: bash